maemo-leste/maemo-user-guide/source/chapters/settings.rst

 #. :ref:`chapters/settings:Connections`
 #. :ref:`chapters/settings:Save (Internet connections)`

-.. tip:: If you just want to connect to a visible WiFi network, or to an already-known-to-work mobile connection, it's easier to do it from the :ref:`chapters/ui:Internet connection menu`.
+.. tip:: If you just want to connect to a visible :term:`Wi-Fi` network, or to an already-known-to-work mobile connection, it's easier to do it from the :ref:`chapters/ui:Internet connection menu`.

 Connect automatically
 ^^^^^^^^^^^^^^^^^^^^^